-- 1. We draw attention to Note 36 of the financial statements, the Company has been incurring losses and its net worth has completely eroded, also its current liability exceeds current assets by Rs.2,73,161.96 Lacs.
+- 1. We draw attention to Note 35 of the financial statements, the Company has been incurring losses and its net worth has completely eroded, also its current liability exceeds current assets by Rs.2,85,974.84 Lacs.
 However, the financial statements of the Company have been prepared on a going concern basis because the management is confident that the improvement in market scenario will help in improving the financial health of the company and accordingly Deferred Tax Assets amounting to Rs.29,085.14 Lacs created up to 31st March 2015 have been carried forward. - 2.
-We also draw attention to Note No.20 of the accompanying Standalone Financial Statements in respect of treatment in the books of accounts of the assignment / settlement of Debts of various Banks and the Financial Institutions. - 3.
-We draw attention to Note No.53 to the financial statements in relation to outstanding balances of trade receivables, trade payables and loans and advances which are subject to confirmation and subsequent adjustments, if any. - 4.
-We draw attention to Note.55 to the financial statement which describes the uncertainties and potential impact of the Covid -19 pandemic on the Company's operations and results as assessed by the management, for which a definitive assessment of the impact in the subsequent period is highly dependent upon circumstances as they evolve. - 5.
-We draw attention to Note No. 49 to the Financial statement regarding impairment loss.
-The Company has impaired its assets, subject to management decision, which led to an impairment loss of Rs.
-576.79 lacs. - 6.
+We also draw attention to Note No.20 of the accompanying Consolidated Financial Statements in respect of treatment in the books of accounts of the assignment / settlement of Debts of various Banks and the Financial Institutions. - 3.
+We draw attention to Note No.51to the financial statements in relation to outstanding balances of trade receivables, trade

+- payables and loans and advances which are subject to confirmation and subsequent adjustments, if any. - 4.
 As explained in Note 2(b)(vi) of the consolidated financial statement, consolidation of two jointly controlled entities viz.

-Andal East Coal Company Pvt Ltd. & Rohne Coal Company Pvt Ltd. has not been carried out because of the following reasons: -

-- a.
-In case of Rohne Coal Company Pot Ltd. financial statement of the entity has not been received. - b.
-In case of Andal East Coal Company Pot Ltd there is a severe long-term restriction on transfer of funds by the entity to the Holding company.

-Our opinion is not qualified in respect of above matters.
+Andal East Coal Company Pvt Ltd. & Rohne Coal Company Pvt Ltd. has not been carried out because of the following reasons: - a.
+In case of Rohne Coal Company Pvt Ltd. financial statement of the entity has not been received. - b.
+In case of Andal East Coal Company Pvt Ltd there is a severe long-term restriction on transfer of funds by the entity to the Holding company. - Our opinion is not qualified in respect of above matters. - 5.
+We draw attention to Note No.53 to the financial statement which describes the uncertainties and potential impact of the

+Covid -19 pandemic on the Company's operations and results as assessed by the management, for which a definitive assessment of the impact in the subsequent period is highly dependent upon circumstances as they evolve.
+Our report is not modified in respect of this matter.